McDrak/Tesis/docs/Tesis-v0.2.md

-**Tesis -- Exploración de Ambientes Virtuales 3D en Realidad Virtual inclusivo para personas con Discapacidad Visual.**
+**Propuesta de Tesis -- Exploración de Ambientes Virtuales 3D en Realidad Virtual inclusivo para personas con Discapacidad Visual.**

 1.  **Purpose:** The purpose of the game is to give an immersive experience to the player, where his/her field of vision will